vivek-vishwanath/xv6/README.md

 - exec (read)

 If an operation is not permitted, the system call should return -1, and no changes to the disk or file-system state should occur.
-If the operation is permitted, the operation should occur as they did before the permission system was added.
+If an operation is permitted, the operation should complete as it did before the permission system was added.

 **NOTE**:

-- Directory reads include the "path walk" a filesystem does to open a file in a nested directory.
+- Directory reads include the "path walk" a filesystem does to open a file in a nested directory
 - When creating or removing a file, the file's full directory path must be readable but ONLY the file's immediate directory needs to be both readable and writeable